 - Bottom right: Sets: 5

-- Red part of circle: Rest: 10 seconds
+- Red part of the circle: Rest: 10 seconds

 - Yellow/Orange part of the circle: Prepare: 20 seconds